Collective, Calton Hill

 Completed November 2018

-Collective Architecture has recently completed the The Calton Hill City Observatory project, for joint client City of Edinburgh Council and contemporary art organisation, Collective.
+Collective Architecture completed The Calton Hill City Observatory project, for the joint client City of Edinburgh Council and contemporary art organisation, Collective.

 The design and restoration project was split into two distinct phases.
 Following Phase 1 works by Collective Architecture in 2014, which facilitated the relocation of Collective to the City Dome on Calton Hill, Phase 2 works see the extensive refurbishment of the Category A Listed City Observatory, Transit House, Playfair Monument & Boundary Walls.
 It also includes the addition of a new two storey restaurant, ‘The Lookout’ which cantilevers over the north east corner of the boundary wall, a new gallery ‘The Hillside’ which is excavated into the basalt mound to the north of the Observatory and a new welcome kiosk at the East Gate.
 The connections between each building are then carefully knitted together by an extensive new landscaping scheme, developed with Harrison Stevens Landscape Architects, which allows the site to become fully accessible and open to all, for the first time in its 240 year history.